Or download our app "Guided Lessons by Education.com" on your device's app store.

 Main Idea: It's in the Bag!

-After this lesson, students will be able to identify the main idea and supporting details in a passage.
+- Students will be able to identify the main idea and supporting details in a passage.

 - Summarize the main idea in a concluding sentence.
 Write the sentence on your whiteboard.